BernhardPosselt/pf2e-kingmaker-tools/README.md

 ## Usage

 This module ships a journal named **Kingmaker Tools Manual** which includes all of the instructions on how to use this module.
+It should automatically open once you enable the module for the first time.
 You can find it under the compendium tab in the **Kingmaker Tools** > **Journals** compendium.

 ## Installation